| Main Belt Comets |

 Radiation pressure competes with gravity to sweep unattached particles from the surfaces of asteroids.
 Near the sun, radiation pressure can eject dust very readily from km sized bodies and it can work in tandem with the other processes to leak material from the asteroids.

-A paper describing these mechanisms is linked here.
+Papers describing these mechanisms are linked here and here.

 Significance

-The significance of the MBCs is that at least some appear to be a
+The significance of the activity is that at least some appear to be a

 distinct, third comet reservoir in the Solar system (after the Oort